A downed power line, an inoperable fire hydrant and a maze of cars challenged crews battling a blaze at an Orangevale car lot on Thursday night.

 Responders then found that a nearby hydrant was inoperable, further delaying the fire attack, Sacramento Metro Fire said.

-Fires in maintenance facilities are always are always a challenge, Vestal said, because “there are a lot of flammable liquids, and the cars themselves, with fluids and upholstery” contribute to the fire load.
+Fires in maintenance facilities are always a challenge, Vestal said, because “there are a lot of flammable liquids, and the cars themselves, with fluids and upholstery” contribute to the fire load.

-“We encounter the same things with residential garage fire,” Vestal said for comparison, but the amount of motor oil, fuels, cleaning agents and the density of cars themselves add to the fire.
+“We encounter the same things with residential garage fire,” Vestal said for comparison, but the amount of motor oil, fuels, cleaning agents and the density of cars themselves add to the hazard.

 Sacramento Metro and Folsom fire department responders found employees on site but were able to clear all buildings of people without injuries.